 3. Mary Baldwin University

 Mary Baldwin University offers fourteen different degree programs that can be completed entirely online.
-As one of the best online colleges in Virginia, the programs provided by Mary Baldwin University are in the areas of Behavior Analysis, Social Work, Nursing, Psychology, History, Information Management, English, Business, Criminal Justice, and Business.
-Mary Baldwin University’s application is cost-free, and the school permits the transfer of eligible credits up to 90 credits.
+As one of the best online colleges in Virginia, the programs provided by Mary Baldwin University are in the areas of Applied Behavior Analysis, Social Work, Nursing, Psychology, Health Sciences, History, English, Business, Criminal Justice, and Business.
+Mary Baldwin University’s application is cost-free, and the school permits the transfer of eligible credits up to 84 credits.
 Degree candidates may receive credit for military/professional work experience.
 MBU is recognized as the best regional university in the southern United States by US News and the Princeton Review.
 The university offers options to waive GRE or GMAT requirements.

-Mary Baldwin University was established in 1842 as a private women’s school.
-MBU is affiliated with the Presbyterian Church.
-Mary Baldwin University is located in the small city of Staunton and home to more than 1,700 students.
-Mary Baldwin University is a residential institution of higher education for women dedicated to leadership.
+Mary Baldwin University was established in 1842.
+Mary Baldwin University is located in the small city of Staunton, and is home to more than 1,700 undergraduate, graduate, and online students.
+Mary Baldwin University is an institution of higher education for women and men dedicated to leadership.

 Number of Online Programs: 14